India national under-20 football team: 2018−present

 At the South Asian level India won their first U-20 SAFF title in 2019.
 They defeated Bangladesh 2–1 in the final.
 Team India also won the inaugural OFC Youth Development Tournament in 2019, after beating Tahiti 2–0.
 India defended their SAFF title in 2022 by defeating Bangladesh again in the final, this time by an even bigger score of 5–2.
 It was also in the same tournament that the team recorded their biggest ever victory when they dismantled Nepal 8–0.
 India won their third title in a row by defeating arch-rivals Pakistan in the final of the SAFF championship in 2023 by a margin of 3–0.

 In 2024, India faced Bhutan and Maldives in SAFF U-20 Championship in Nepal.
-They won their two group games by 1 goal each against Bhutan and Maldives but got drubbed by Bangladesh in semi-finals during penalty-shootouts.
+They won their two group games by 1 goal each against Bhutan and Maldives but got drubbed by Bangladesh in the semi-finals during penalty-shootouts.
 India once again failed to qualify for 2025 AFC U-20 Asian Cup in China.
 The team won 4–1 over Mongolia and 2–0 over Laos but fell to Iran by 0–1 in the qualifiers.

-India participated in 2025 2025 U-20 Challenge Series in Indonesia, with Syria, Jordan and hosts Indonesia.
+India participated in 2025 U-20 Challenge Series in Indonesia, with Syria, Jordan and hosts Indonesia.
 The team lost all their matches with scoring only one goal against Syria.
 After the tournament former Bengaluru FC and India Under-17 coach Bibiano Fernandes was called to lead the team.
 India had a dominant run in 2025 SAFF Under-19 Championship, beating Sri Lanka and Nepal by the score of 8–0 and 4–0 respectively.
 India then defeated Maldives by 3–0 in the semi-finals.
 The team faced Bangladesh in the final and beat them at penalty-shootouts after the game ended 1–1 in regular time.
+India has qualified for the 2027 AFC U-20 Asian Cup after 20 years of hiatus since the last time they played in 2006 edition as hosts.